SwedbankPay/developer.swedbankpay.com/payments/credit-account/after-payment.md

 {% include alert.html type="warning"
                       icon="warning"
                       header="Site under development"
                       body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

 ## Create capture transaction

 To `capture` a `CreditAccountSe` transaction, you need to perform the `create-capture` operation.

 {:.code-header}
-**Request**"
+**Request**

 ```HTTP
 POST /psp/creditcard/payments/<paymentId>/captures HTTP/1.1
 Host: api.payex.com